Updated February 22, 2019

 If you have some old Pittsburgh Corning blocks or need some specialty commercial glass blocks call the numbers below and get some replacement blocks while they last.
 If you are thinking of a glass block project don’t be afraid – the market is flush with new products which are rejuvenating this product.

-Tags: Glass Block, glass block manufacturing, glass block trends, glass blocks, Mulia, Mulia Inc, Pittsburgh Corning, Pittsburgh Corning glass blocks, plant closing, plant closings, Port Allegheny, Port Allegheny Pennsylvania, Seves
+Tags: Glass Block, glass block designs, glass block manufacturing, glass block styles, glass block trends, glass blocks, Mulia, Mulia Inc, new glass block styles, Pittsburgh Corning, Pittsburgh Corning glass blocks, pittsburgh corning out of business, plant closing, plant closings, Port Allegheny, Port Allegheny Pennsylvania, Seves

 Trackback from your site.